rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 Riak Core, Conflict Resolution
 ==========

+**WARNING: THIS IS ALL SUBJECT TO CHANGE -- STILL A WORK IN PROGRESS -- COME BACK SOON**

 In the [previous post](https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-the-coordinator) I explained the role of a coordinator and showed how to implement one.
 In this post I want to discuss the idea of _eventual consistency_ and how a system based on [Riak Core](https://github.com/basho/riak_core) goes about enforcing consistency in the face of chaos.

 When I think about _consistency_ I like to think about it in terms of entropy or chaos.
 That is, entropy is the lack of consistency and consistency is the removal of entropy.
 It's much like Socrates's _Theory of Opposites_ in that one must arise from the other and there is a process which transforms one to the other.
 In the case of distributed systems _eventual consistency_ is the process of taking a system from entropy to consistency.